mathigon/textbooks/content/polygons-and-polyhedra/content.md

 any holes.

 If you try different polyhedra, like the ones above, you’ll find that Euler’s formula always works.
-In [a late course](/course/graphs-and-networks/eulers-formula) you’ll learn how to actually prove it mathematically.
+In [a later course](/course/graphs-and-networks/eulers-formula) you’ll learn how to actually prove it mathematically.

 ---